Kingittorsuaq Runestone: Inscription

 The first line is the transcription verbatim; the second line is the normalized Old Norse version.
 A ^ mark indicates a bind rune; for example a^r indicates that ᛆᚱ is written as a single glyph.
 A ~ indicates an unspecified punctuation mark.

 Undeciphered runes

 The six runes following the translated text are undeciphered, though they do have very close single-character components.
+While some readings presume the symbols are meaningless, other interpretations hold that a secret message or magic words are encoded in the runes.